What Is Investment

 The Difference Between Savings and Investment

 Understanding the distinction between savings and investment is crucial when planning your financial future.
 Both play significant roles, but they serve different purposes.
-Let's explore the key differences.
+Here are the key differences:

 Savings refer to the money you set aside regularly for short-term or emergency needs.
 Typically, this money is kept in secure and easily accessible accounts, such as savings accounts or fixed deposits.
 The primary goal of savings is to ensure safety and liquidity rather than generating significant returns.
 The key features of savings include: